nikonau/panbackup/README.md

 # Instructions:
 1. Create the folder c:\panbackup\ on your Windows Server.

 2. Create a local administrator on the firewall as a member of super users (read only).
-This will allow rights to export the full configuratiuon with phash keys.
+This will allow rights to export the full configuration with phash keys.
 Which means you can restore the config on a new appliance easily.
 The below PA documentation details how to create a local firewall administrator: https://docs.paloaltonetworks.com/pan-os/9-0/pan-os-admin/firewall-administration/manage-firewall-administrators/configure-administrative-accounts-and-authentication/configure-a-firewall-administrator-account.html